-Timeline Permit Required Other Required Action April 1 - November 15 Yes Written notification must be given to Manitoba Conservation and Water Stewardship Office November 16 - March 31 No Advise Natural Resources Officer in advance Note: Extinguish all fires by March 31 Immediately inform Manitoba Conservation and Water Stewardship if not extinguished before March 31
+Timeline Permit Required Other Required Action April 1 - November 15 Yes Written notification must be given to Manitoba Conservation and Water Stewardship Office November 16 - March 31 No Advise Natural Resources Officer in advance Note: Extinguish all fires by March 31 Immediately inform Manitoba Conserv vardship if not extinguished before March 31

-- A slash free firebreak zone at a minimum of six metres wide or greater will be maintained between the right of way (ROW) being cleared and standing timber. - Mixing soil in with the materials to be burned will be avoided. - Burn piles will be located a minimum of 30 metres from the ordinary high water mark of any watercourse/body. - A 15 metre (minimum) fire break will be created in slash windrows every 100 metres, or alternately, the placement of windrows will be varied from side to side along the ROW. - To prevent damage to standing trees, burning will take place within the cleared ROW at least 15 metres from standing trees. - Firefighting equipment will be kept in working condition and at the Project site during clearing and construction operations and in accordance with work permit conditions for the Project. - All occurrences of fire spreading beyond a slash pile will be reported to the Resident Manager or delegate immediately, who will report them to the Manitoba Hydro Corporate Fire Marshal, at (204) 360-4177. - As much as practicable, any unburned material remaining post-burn will be piled and removed or spread out for erosion control.
+- 1. A slash free firebreak zone at a minimum of six metres wide or greater will be maintained between the ROW being cleared and standing timber. - 2.
+Mixing soil in with the materials to be burned will be avoided. - 3.
+Burn piles will be located a minimum of 30 metres from the high water mark of any watercourse/body. - 4.
+A 15 metre (minimum) fire break will be created in slash windrows every 100 metres, or alternately, the placement of windrows will be varied from side to side along the ROW. - 5.
+To prevent damage to standing trees, burning will take place within the cleared ROW at least 15 metres from standing trees. - 6.
+Fire fighting equipment will be kept in working condition and on-site during clearing and construction operations and in accordance with work permit conditions for the Project. - 7.
+All occurrences of fire spreading beyond a slash pile will be reported immediately to the Resident Manager or delegate, who will report them to the Manitoba Hydro Corporate Fire Marshal, at (204) 360-4177. - 8.
+Any unburned material remaining post-burn will be piled and removed or spread out for erosion control.